 “You?”
 The boy laughed in a shaky and joyless way.
 “I’d never apologize to you.”

 Too bad, Wei Wuxian thought.

 He hadn’t expected mores to have shifted quite so thoroughly anyway.
-If even freed omega had to mask themselves to be considered worth talking to, then the world was not so different after all.
+If even freed kunze had to mask themselves to be considered worth speaking to, then the world was not so different after all.

 He snapped his fingers, dissipating the hold that the spirits had on the boy’s body.
 He immediately jumped to his feet, trying to grab for the sword in Wei Wuxian’s hand with no success.
 “Give it back!” he shouted.

 “It’s just a sword,” Wei Wuxian replied, smiling.
 “I’m sure the Jin sect smiths can forge you many more.
 Just give it to me if you don’t want to apologize.”

 “It’s not just a sword!
 That’s my father’s—”

 A frisson of cold, wily energy ran over Wei Wuxian’s skin.